DistantSun/sassysilver/contrib/README.md

 - #### Update
     - Backup your current installation's files and folders
     - Download the archive, unpack it locally
-    - Open the resulting "sassysilver" folder, go to "/theme/" and delete both "_custom_configuration.scss" and "_custom.scss" (these two files are to contain your personal/custom settings and codes you may want to keep)
+    - Open the resulting `sassysilver` folder, go to `/theme/` and delete both `_custom_configuration.scss` and `_custom.scss` (these two files are to contain your personal/custom settings and codes you may want to keep)
+    - Check your `_custom_configuration.scss` for potential changes in the naming of variables and/or for additional samples
     - Upload the remaining files and folders into the "/styles" folder on the server
     - Re-compile stylesheets
     - Clear caches